Menu

 Day 3: Tokyo

-Today we explore another local neighbourhood to get a sense of how Tokyoites live and socialise.
-Making the most of Tokyo’s ever-efficient transport system, we head to the lovely neighbourhood of Kichijoji.
+Today you explore another local neighbourhood to get a sense of how Tokyoites live and socialise.
+Making the most of Tokyo’s ever-efficient transport system, you head to the lovely neighbourhood of Kichijoji.
 We walk its attractive sidestreets past local cafes and shops and head for the wooded expanse of Inokashira Park.
 The park attracts Tokyoites from across the city in spring for its stunning cherry blossoms.

-For a taste of Tokyo’s fashionable heart, we journey on to Shibuya.
-We head to the observation deck of Shibuya Sky Tower for spectacular views of Tokyo’s vast cityscape.
+For a taste of Tokyo’s fashionable heart, you journey on to Shibuya.
+You head to the observation deck of Shibuya Sky Tower for spectacular views of Tokyo’s vast cityscape.
 Watch the crowds far below as they navigate Shibuya Scramble, Japan’s busiest intersection, and spot major landmarks such as Tokyo Tower and SkyTree, and on clear days Mt Fuji in the distance!

 You have the evening free to experience your own slice of Tokyo.
 You may like to linger longer in Shibuya and enjoy its youthful vibe, or head to nearby Harajuku and stroll the elegant tree-lined boulevard of Omotesando.
 Our guide will be happy to provide suggestions.